ArsenijN/MagicTP/DEVLOG.md

 - [ ] Allow to enable and disable different parts of the MagicTP (like `/rtp` and other)
 - [ ] Move handling of the `/tp` to the local

+# Changes: i265
+- [x] Backwards-compatibility with messageV1 type
+- [x] Now "new" message type was named simply "messageV2"
+- [x] Because mod has the [Modrinth page](https://modrinth.com/mod/magictp), now messageV2 displays a message about possible mod downloading for better message handling
+- [x] The fabric versions will come soon, as the different Forge versions

 # Changes: i249
 - [x] v.2.0.0!
 - [x] Message about untranslated locale and way to do (by creating issue request for adding the locale)
 - [x] Allow to disable the player location disclosure
-- [x] Allow to enable and disable different parts of the MagicTP (like location disclosure)
+- [x] Allow to enable and disable different parts of the MagicTP (like server global messaging)
 - [x] v.1.0.0 no longer supported due to fundamental changes in server-client connectivity
 - [x] Test that in-game change of locale didn't break anything